Cut-free Deductive System for Continuous Intuitionistic Logic: Boolean case

 \section{Boolean case}

 Here, we deal with the case which cumulates the properties of the intuitionistic and involutive cases.
 It is the analogue of the study of Boolean logic in the continuous setting.
-We first show that the theory obtained to describe this Boolean Continuous Logic is equivalent to the theory of classical continuous logic (\bf{Theorem} \ref{equivalence to classical logic}).
-Second, we prove that the ordered topological space associated to any IC-algebra (\bf{Theorem} \ref{isomorphie MC-algèbres}) is actually just a topological space.
+We first prove that the ordered topological space associated to any IC-algebra (\bf{Theorem} \ref{isomorphie MC-algèbres}) is actually just a topological space.
+Second, we show that the theory obtained to describe this Boolean Continuous Logic is equivalent to the theory of classical continuous logic (\bf{Theorem} \ref{equivalence to classical logic}).
 Finally, we exhibit a sequent-style deductive system admitting the cut rule that describes this logic.